mhroth/tinyosc/README.md

 // write the OSC packet to the buffer
-// returns the number of bytes written to the buffer, negative on error int len = tosc_write(
+// returns the number of bytes written to the buffer, negative on error
+// note that tosc_write will clear the entire buffer before writing to it int len = tosc_write(
     buffer, sizeof(buffer),
     "/ping", "fsi", 1.0f, "hello", 2);